Pylons/pyramid/docs/narr/templates.rst

 object.
 This allows the example view above to simply return the result of its call to ``render_to_response()`` directly.

-Obviously not all APIs you might call to get respnonse data will return a response object.
+Obviously not all APIs you might call to get response data will return a response object.
 If you call a "response-ignorant" API that returns information you'd like to use as a response (such as when you render a template to a string), you must construct your own response